judeaugustinej/herokudjango/README.md

-# Heroku Django Starter Template
+# herokudjango

-An utterly fantastic project starter template for Django 1.10.
+A simple django app created using heroku project starter template for Django 1.10.

 ## Features